jayposs/bobb/info/technical_notes.md

 ## Technical Notes

 The underlying data store, Bolt/Bbolt, is a Go based key-value store that is screaming fast, but very minimalistic.
 It is an embedded db which means it runs as part of the main Go program accessing the db.
 Only 1 program can access the database file at a time.
 In Bobb's case, this is the http server, bobb_server.go.
-Multiple goroutines can read the db at the same time.
-Bolt allows 1 update request to process at a time, but manages simultaneous requests from multiple goroutines.
+Bolt allows multiple goroutines to access the db simultaneously, but only a single update request at a time.
+Bolt takes advantage of multi core hardware.
 The database is stored in a single file, which is memory-mapped by the underlying operating system.

 For details see [bbolt documentation](https://github.com/etcd-io/bbolt?tab=readme-ov-file#caveats--limitations).
 I recommend reviewing the full readme file.
 Note - Bobb does not work with nested buckets.